 Giving out free goods is guerrilla marketing, too, just like the aftermentioned example of Hill Engineering.
 This is called guerrilla sampling because you’re mixing the magic of guerrilla marketing with the benefits of offering samples.

 As you can see, these examples range in what they must have cost, but they’re definitely cheaper than a traditional campaign.
 It’s absolutely achievable.
 You can do it as well, and here is how.

 After getting theoretical knowledge about guerrilla marketing, it’s time to put the last piece of the puzzle – to organize guerrilla marketing by yourself.
 Here is what you need to do:

-- Find the perfect location.
-Once you determine your audience, you will easily identify the ideal place for your advertisement.
+Once you determine your audience, you will quickly identify the ideal place for your advertisement.
 For instance, if you have a car repair shop, the gas station could be the right spot.

-- Be original and creative.
-Come up with interesting concepts that will grab the viewer’s attention.
+Come up with exciting concepts that will grab the viewer’s attention.
 Maybe other guerrilla marketing campaigns can inspire you to create something new and authentic.

 Maybe now this seems overwhelming, but with a little bit of creativity and courage, you can launch your first guerrilla marketing campaign.